Flexible Fractional Repetition Codes for Distributed Storage Networks: Related Work on Fractional Repetition Codes

 All FR codes in the above mentioned works are based on the following two steps.
-Step~1: Construct MDS coded packets and duplicate each of them $r\geq 2$ times; and Step~2: the duplicated copies are carefully distributed and stored in different network nodes.
-Those nodes that store the same packet will be helpers of each other when one of the nodes fails.
-Due to such a 2-step process, all the design and analysis efforts of FR codes are focused on Step 2: how to disseminate the duplicated packets or, equivalently, who will be the helpers when a node fails.
-Once the design of Step 2 is finalized, we can then analyze the performance of the FR code by an {\em edge-counting} argument.
+Step~1: Construct MDS coded packets and duplicate each packet $r\geq 2$ times; and Step~2: the duplicated copies are carefully distributed and stored in network nodes.
+Those nodes that store the same packet will be helpers of each other when one of the them fails.
 Although the 2-step process is very powerful, only for a restricted collection of $(n,k,d)$ values can we successfully complete Steps~1 and 2, which thus limits the application of FR codes.

-In contrast, the main contribution of the proposed GFR codes is not about designing Step~2.
-Instead, the helper selection of GFR codes are designed by the graph-based min-cut analysis in Part~I of this work \cite{part1}.
-Specifically, Part~I shows that in terms of the {\em min-cut values}, a new helper selection policy, called family helper selection (FHS), is guaranteed to be {\em optimal} for some $(n,k,d)$ values and {\em weakly optimal} in general.
-GFR codes thus directly use the FHS scheme in its Step~2 without any modification.
+In contrast, the main focus of the proposed FFR codes is not about designing Step~2.
+Instead, the helper selection of FFR codes is designed by the graph-based min-cut analysis in \cite{ahmad2018can}.
+Specifically, \cite{ahmad2018can} shows that in terms of the {\em min-cut values}, a new helper selection policy, called family helper selection (FHS), outperforms BHS whenever possible,\footnote{A more rigorous statement is: If there exists a helper selection that strictly outperforms BHS in terms of the S-B tradeoff, then FHS strictly outperforms BHS.} and is guaranteed to be {\em optimal} for some $(n,k,d)$ values.
+FFR codes directly use the FHS scheme in its Step~2 without any modification.
 However, it turns out that, with FHS in Step~2, it becomes impossible to reuse the original Step~1.
-Instead, the focus of the GFR codes is to modify Step~1 so that the combination of {\em the modified Step~1} and {\em the use of the FHS scheme in Step~2} results in a code that realizes the optimality and/or weak optimality promised by the min-cut analysis in Part~I of this work.
-By jointly revising Steps~1 and 2, the proposed GFR code can be applied to any $(n,k,d)$ values while retaining most of the practical appeals of the original FR codes, e.g., exact-repair and repair-by-transfer.
+Instead, the focus of the FFR codes is to modify Step~1 so that the combination of {\em the modified Step~1} and {\em the use of the FHS scheme in Step~2} results in a code that realizes the superior performance promised by the min-cut analysis in \cite{ahmad2018can}.
+By jointly revising Steps~1 and 2, the proposed FFR code can be applied to any $(n,k,d)$ values while retaining most of the practical appeals of the original FR codes, e.g., exact-repair and repair-by-transfer.
 This was previously not possible when the design efforts were focused on Step~2 only.